jimangel/jimangel.io/content/posts/2021-06-20-self-updating-gitops.md

 ---
-title: "Self-Updating GitOps"
+title: "Auto-updating and self-healing GitOps Kubernetes monster"
+description: "Building a platform that requires no maintenance.
+Auto updating and self-healing"
 summary: "Self-hosted, Self-healing, Self-updating, Self-patching Kubernetes madness"
 subtitle: "Trying to build a platform that requires no maintenance.
-Auto updating and self healing"
+Auto updating and self-healing"
 date: 2021-06-20
 lastmod: 2021-06-20
 #publishDate: You only need to specify this option if you wish to set date in the future but publish the page now.